taielab/awesome-hacking-lists/README.md

 - [Azure/container-scan](https://github.com/Azure/container-scan) - A GitHub action to help you scan your docker image for vulnerabilities
 - [Place1/wg-access-server](https://github.com/Place1/wg-access-server) - An all-in-one WireGuard VPN solution with a web ui for connecting devices
 - [antonycourtney/tad](https://github.com/antonycourtney/tad) - A desktop application for viewing and analyzing tabular data
-- [codebdy/rxdrag](https://github.com/codebdy/rxdrag) - Design anything based on HTML, 可视化编辑， 设计一切基于HMTL的东西，模块化设计
+- [codebdy/rxdrag](https://github.com/codebdy/rxdrag) - Design anything based on HTML, 可视化编辑， 设计一切基于HTML的东西，模块化设计
 - [voidcosmos/npkill](https://github.com/voidcosmos/npkill) - List any node_modules 📦 dir in your system and how heavy they are.
 You can then select which ones you want to erase to free up space 🧹
 - [roshanca/autochangelog](https://github.com/roshanca/autochangelog) - A very lightweight command line tool for generating a changelog from git tags and commit history
 - [OWASP/RiskAssessmentFramework](https://github.com/OWASP/RiskAssessmentFramework) - The Secure Coding Framework